becomingahacker/bah-kali-linux-img/README.md

 # Becoming a Hacker Kali Linux Image

-This Terraform config builds a Kali Linux image for Becoming a Hacker Foundations.
+This Google Cloud Build config builds a Kali Linux image for Becoming a Hacker Foundations.

 > [!NOTE]